Most—but not all—food is allowed through airport security.

 - Ice packs for keeping these foods cool, but only when they’re frozen; once an ice pack is liquid, you can no longer take it through (the exception is a medical necessity).

-If you’re still unsure about a specific food item, you can consult TSA’s helpful What Can I Bring? tool or text the TSA your question.
+If you’re still unsure about a specific food item, consult TSA’s helpful What Can I Bring? tool or simply text TSA your question.

 The 3-1-1 rule is not unique to the United States.
-Many other countries, including Canada, Australia, and the United Kingdom (which is considering phasing out the limit), also bar from your carry-on liquids, pastes, and gels in containers that hold more than 3.4 ounces (of food or otherwise).
+Many other countries, including Canada, Australia, and the United Kingdom, also bar from your carry-on liquids, pastes, and gels in containers that hold more than 3.4 ounces (this includes food, drinks, and toiletries).
 Before flying, check your airline’s website for more details on what’s allowed.

 If you want to bring food from home for your flight, read on for some of our favorite TSA-approved snacks and meals.
-Don’t forget to bring a reusable fork or spoon.
+Don’t forget to bring a reusable fork, spoon, or chopsticks.

 - Sliced veggies with a (smaller than 3.4-ounce) container of hummus